ArunodaySingh/ArunodaySingh/README.md

 Operating System: Windows, Linux<br>

 🌐 Experience:
-Full Stack Developer Intern, Lovely Professional University.
+Full Stack Developer Intern, Lovely Professional University.<br>
-Tech Intern, GroupM Nexus (Current).
+Tech Intern, GroupM Nexus (Current).<br>

 📚 Education:
-MCA, Lovely Professional University (Expected Graduation: 2024).
+MCA, Lovely Professional University (Expected Graduation: 2024).<br>
-BCA, Shri Ramswaroop Memorial College of Engineering and Management (2021).
+BCA, Shri Ramswaroop Memorial College of Engineering and Management (2021).<br>

 🤓 Interests:
-Passionate about programming, and continuous learning.
+Passionate about programming, and continuous learning.<br>
-Enjoys cricket and family time.
+Enjoys cricket and family time.<br>

 🌟 Motivated and Results-Oriented:
-Seeking full-time employment or contract opportunities.
+Seeking full-time employment or contract opportunities.<br>
-Open to relocation.
+Open to relocation.<br>
-Eager to take on new challenges and learn.
+Eager to take on new challenges and learn.<br>

 📧 Contact:
-Feel free to reach out for more details or discussions.
+Feel free to reach out for more details or discussions.<br>
 Thank you for your time and consideration.
 Looking forward to connecting! 👋🏽🔧✨<br><br><br>